A Local’s One Week French Riviera Itinerary

 How to get around

 In terms of travel, the Riviera has one defining characteristic: its shape, which is entirely linear.
+The coast stretches from east to west for a little over 150 kms - larger than most people realize.

 The entire Riviera is very well served by train, and has been since the 19th century, when the arrival of the railway transformed this peaceful little region into a world-renowned holiday destination.
-Most towns along the coast have good train connections.

 The train is called the TER (Express Regional Train) and in high season it is generally a much better option than buses as you won’t get stuck in heavy traffic.